Autoimmune disease. Maybe you have one. Or maybe your knowledge of autoimmune disease ends with hearing about Selena Gomez’s lupus diagnosis.

 9. It can impact your mental health.

-People with autoimmune diseases are 45 percent more likely to struggle with mental illness.
+People with autoimmune diseases are 45% more likely to struggle with mental illness.
 It’s no surprise.
 A flare-up can be really isolating.
 Stress, insecurity and crippling pain caused by symptoms are just a few reasons someone with an autoimmune disease might not leave their room for days.

 For freshmen and transfer students, finding a support system can be especially difficult when you’re too ill to go out.
 This can have a drastic impact on your mental well-being.
 Be aware of your risk and take measures to curb mental health crises before they arise.